christophschuhmann/4MC-4M-Image-Text-Pairs-with-CLIP-embeddings/README.md

 Here can you explore a small part of the data: http://gallerytest.christoph-schuhmann.de/photos/index.php?/category/3

+# The CSVs include the CLIP-embedding (512 dim vector) of each image.
+This allows e.g. similarity search & more

-Link to the meta-data with CLIP-embeddings: (coming soon)
+Link to the meta-data with CLIP-embeddings of the images: (coming soon)

 Link to the meta-data without CLIP-embeddings: https://drive.google.com/file/d/1edNr-GEYz69RWcsSgskNzjtM--Qxepdz/view?usp=sharing